-Shingnapur is also famous for the quality that no house in the village has doors, only door frames.
-Despite this, the villagers did not report the occurrence of a theft until 2010.
-Also, devotees believe that the Shani Shingnapur temple is “jagrut devasthan” that translates into “alive temple”, meaning that a deity still resides in the temple icon.
-Further, Villagers believe that god Shani punishes anyone attempting theft.
+Shingnapur is also famous for the fact that no house in the village has doors, only door frames.
+Despite this, the villagers did not report the occurrence of theft until 2010.
+Also, devotees believe that the Shani Shingnapur temple is a “jagrut devasthan” that translates into “alive temple”, meaning that the deity still resides in the temple icon.
+Further, villagers believe that Lord Shani punishes anyone attempting theft.